Swiss researchers are developing edible robots made of gelatin

 “That’s definitely a very interesting application,” says Floreano, “because you may carry pharmaceutical components to a location where you want them to have an effect.”

-The research follows a similar study issued by MIT last year that detailed the creation of a origami robot made from dried pig intestines that essentially unfolds in an attempt to capture and removed harmful swallowed items like batteries.
-What potentially sets EPFL’s research apart, is the creation of fully digestible actuators that can actually be broken down by the human body.
+The research follows a similar study issued by MIT last year that detailed the creation of an origami robot made from dried pig intestines that essentially unfolds in an attempt to capture and removed harmful swallowed items, like batteries.
+What potentially sets EPFL’s research apart is the creation of fully digestible actuators that can be broken down by the human body.

-The creation of the actuators is part of the team’s on-going research into soft robotics, a sub-field of robotics inspired by nature that make for component that better comply with their environment.
+The creation of the actuators is part of the team’s ongoing research into soft robotics, a sub-field of robotics inspired by nature that make for components that better comply with their environment.
 Notable applications for the technology include robotic grippers capable of conforming to a wide variety of different shapes.

 Once inside the body, the robots could utilize internal chemical reactions to drive movement.
 They could also leverage non-toxic batteries designed as part of the growing field of edible electronics that can’t be digested but can pass through the body without harm.

-As for taste, it’s pretty much non-existent on current gelatinous version of the EPFL’s early-stage edible robot.
-Though the researchers are teaming up with nearby École hôtelière de Lausanne, a world-class hospitality school, to create better tasting robots in the future.
+As for taste, it’s pretty much non-existent on the current gelatinous version of the EPFL’s early-stage edible robot.
+Though the researchers are teaming up with nearby École hôtelière de Lausanne, a world-class hospitality school, to create better-tasting robots in the future.

 0